icedland/iced/README.md

             throw new Exception("Not enough bytes!");
         Debug.Assert(origInstructions.Count > 0);
         // Create a JMP instruction that branches to the original code, except those instructions
-        // that we we'll re-encode.
+        // that we'll re-encode.
 We don't need to do it if it already ends in 'ret' ref readonly var lastInstr = ref origInstructions[origInstructions.Count - 1];
         if (lastInstr.FlowControl != FlowControl.Return)
             origInstructions.Add(Instruction.CreateBranch(Code.Jmp_rel32_64, lastInstr.NextIP));

         // Relocate the code to some new location.
 It can fix short/near branches and
         // convert them to short/near/long forms if needed.
 This also works even if it's a
-        // jrcxz/loop/loopcc instruction which only has a short form.
+        // jrcxz/loop/loopcc instruction which only have short forms.
         //
         // It can currently only fix RIP relative operands if the new location is within 2GB
         // of the target data location.